YottaDB/YDBDoc/AdminOpsGuide/dbrepl.rst

    .. parsed-literal::
       $ source ./env Bob r1.10

 This creates a YottaDB environment for replication instance name Bob.
-When prompted, enter a password for gtmtls_passwd_Bob.
+When prompted, enter a password for ydb_tls_passwd_Bob.

 2. Create the global directory and the database for instance Bob.